This blog post originally appeared in February 2016 and was revised in February 2020.

 Regardless of any policy about dating in the workplace, an employer ultimately may not be able to prevent two employees from engaging in a personal relationship outside of the workplace.
 Also, employees can in some circumstances make arguments that they have an expectation of privacy in their personal off-duty relationships.

-While employers may not be able to completely prevent or prohibit office romances, an employer can establish policies that require disclosure of romantic relationships and give the employer the discretion to take appropriate corrective action.
-Furthermore, employers should implement and enforce state-of-the-art sexual harassment and retaliation policies.
+While employers may not be able to completely prevent office romances, an employer can establish policies that require disclosure of romantic relationships and give the employer the discretion to take appropriate corrective action.
+Employers are also required to implement and enforce harassment and retaliation policies that are up to date with current law.
+Furthermore, sexual harassment training is a key requirement.
+Employers with five or more employees are required to provide two hours of sexual harassment training to supervisory employees, and at least one hour of sexual harassment training to non-supervisory employees.
+These trainings provide an opportunity to inform employees about the employer’s policies on harassment and retaliation and any policies on anti-nepotism and anti-fraternization.
 By taking these steps, employers reduce the odds that they will be hit by a lawsuit if an office romance goes awry.